AyahZaareer/Reading-notes/class8.md

 ##### 206 Partial Content
 **The server is delivering only part of the resource due to a range header sent by the client.**

+#### GET methods
+#### A successful GET method typically returns HTTP status code 200 (OK).
+If the resource cannot be found, the method should return 404 (Not Found).

+#### POST methods
+#### If a POST method creates a new resource, it returns HTTP status code 201 (Created).
+The URI of the new resource is included in the Location header of the response.
+The response body contains a representation of the resource.

+#### If the method does some processing but does not create a new resource, the method can return HTTP status code 200 and include the result of the operation in the response body.
+Alternatively, if there is no result to return, the method can return HTTP status code 204 (No Content) with no response body.

+#### If the client puts invalid data into the request, the server should return HTTP status code 400 (Bad Request).
+The response body can contain additional information about the error or a link to a URI that provides more details.

+#### DELETE methods:
+#### If the delete operation is successful, the web server should respond with HTTP status code 204, indicating that the process has been successfully handled, but that the response body contains no further information.
+If the resource doesn't exist, the web server can return HTTP 404 (Not Found)